ayoayco/shoe-shop/README.md

 ## More info

-This project was initially forked from [this repo](https://github.com/sasoria/astro-microfrontends)
+This project was initially forked from [this repo](https://github.com/sasoria/astro-microfrontends), then moved to a new repo for a cleaner history.